 A beautiful place with a nice overview

-When Tell is in prison at Miolans castle, they change the residence of Gessler to Miolans too (and they start combining it with Virieu castle)
+When Tell is in prison (Miolans), they change the residence of Gessler from Hautecombe to Miolans too (and they start combining it with Virieu castle).
+To keep it simple :)

-Below Gessler and Tyroll on top between two towers (I think It's between the two towers you see below (not the biggest of Miolans castle (that's Saint-Pierre tower, that's the one Tell jumped off.
-That tower is the place where the photo is made from).
 The difference at first glance is that of the tilt.
+Combining the towers of Miolans.
 Here are flat stones on the battlements and those are not on the largest tower.